sroertgen/oerhoernchen20_docker/README.md

 - **MySQL**: Used to store the results of the crawl.
 - **Logstash**: Logstash is regulary checking the MySQL database, if any new items are added or changes are made to existing entries.
 - **Elasticsearch**: Elasticsearch is the search engine and indexes the input it gets from Logstash.
 - **VueJS**: The WebApp is made with VueJS and using [ReactSearch](https://docs.appbase.io/docs/reactivesearch/vue/overview/QuickStart/) to connect to Elasticsearch.
 It provides the user interface to make search queries or add items to Elasticsearch.
+It is deployed using Nginx, which also provides some reverse proxy services to connect the App with the Docker network.

 ## Run it locally